 In 2016 Donna received the Outstanding Dance Research Award from the National Dance Education Organization.
 In 2018, Donna received the first Lifetime Achievement Award from Healthy Dancer Canada for outstanding contributions in dance education, science, health and wellness.
 In 2020, Donna received the Dance Educator Award from the International Association for Dance Medicine & Science, given annually in recognition of a teaching practice that integrates principles of dance medicine and science, and to acknowledge the educator’s influence on future dance teachers.

-In addition to her published articles, Donna wrote Conditioning with Imagery for Dancers which was published in 2010 and co-authored with dance artist Jordana Deveau.
-Donna wrote the book Motor Learning and Control for Dance: Principles and Practices for Performers and Teachers, with co-author Dr. Virginia ("Ginny") Wilmerding, released by Human Kinetics in 2015.
+In addition to her published articles, Donna wrote the book Conditioning with Imagery for Dancers, which was published in 2010 and co-authored with dance artist Jordana Deveau.
+Donna wrote the book Motor Learning and Control for Dance: Principles and Practices for Performers and Teachers, with co-author Dr. Virginia Wilmerding, released by Human Kinetics in 2015.
 They also co-edited the book Dancer Wellness, a collaborative project with IADMS, published by Human Kinetics in 2016.
-Donna wrote Daniel Lewis: A Life in Choreography and the Art of Dance, published in 2020 and co-authored with Daniel Lewis, well-known dance artist, choreographer, and educator, and the book has been released.
+Donna wrote Daniel Lewis: A Life in Choreography and the Art of Dance, published in 2020 and co-authored with Daniel Lewis, well-known dance artist, choreographer, and educator.

 Donna also specializes in teacher training workshops, and has done residencies for faculty at Victorian College of the Arts in Melbourne, Australia, Cecchetti Ballet Australia, the Royal Academy of Ballet, the Society for Russian Ballet, Arts Umbrella in Vancouver, Canada, and faculty seminars at York University.
 She was the Conference Director for the International Association for Dance Medicine and Science (IADMS) from 2004 to 2008, and has served on the Board of Directors for IADMS and for the Performing Arts Medicine Association.
 She has served on the editorial boards for the Journal of Dance Medicine & Science, the Journal of Dance Education, and Medical Problems of Performing Artists.